Mommy glares at me. “Yes, that’s why I’m worried.”

 No matter their ages, Babby has always insisted on calling Mommy’s seven-boy crew “the men.”

-Shimshon runs forward, Aharon perches on the edge of the bed, and Chemia examines the machinery on the side.
+Shimshon runs forward, Naftoli perches on the edge of the bed, and Chemia examines the machinery on the side.
 I roll my eyes but smile reluctantly.
 My grandmother is in the hospital, I’m not going to Eretz Yisrael, and I’m missing my ballet class, but my family is nuts in the best way.

 My family is driving me crazy.
 If one more person comes into my room without knocking, I am going to scream.
 Loudly.
 And then I am going to forbid the culprit from ever crossing the threshold of my sanctuary again.